tohidhanfi20/Task-Manager/README.md

 ## Contributing

-We welcome contributions to improve Task Master Pro.
+We welcome contributions to improve Task Manager.
 If you have a feature request, bug report, or improvement suggestion, please open an issue or submit a pull request.

-### Steps to Contribute

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some feature'`)
-5. Push to the branch (`git push origin feature-branch`)
-6. Open a pull request

 ## License